KospY/BasSDK/Components/Guides/Areas/CreatingAreas.md

         ![ToggleEditMode][ToggleEditMode]

-    A GameObject named room volume appear, it's a box on the prefab scene, edit it so it fits to the near wall.
+    A GameObject named Room Volume appears, it's a box on the prefab scene, edit it so it fits to the near wall.
 Then Click on ToggleEditMode button on reflection sorcery again.

-- Save and close the prefab.
-- Open the AreaTest Scene.
-- Drag and drop the area prefab in it. the name should appear in red on the hierarchy.
-- Place the prefab to the 0,0,0 position coordinate.
-- find the connections you just created on the prefab.
-For each AreaGateway Component :
-    - Click on the BakeFakeViewData
-    - In the area prefab folder, it should have created a FakeViewData scriptableObject.
-    Make it an addressable.
-Find it in the Addressables Groups tab and add labels Windows and Android. (you can change the addressable name)
+4. Add the [Area][Area] component to the root of your room.
+Create a JSON for your Area, and insert the ID in to the "Area ID".
+Once done, add a [LightingGroup][LightingGroup], [AreaLightingGroupLiteMemoryToggle][AreaLightingGroupLiteMemoryToggle], NavMeshSurface and [ItemSpawnerLimiter][ItemSpawnerLimiter].
+5. Crate a box collider as a separate GameObject of the root, and ensure its position in the scnee is 0,0,0.
+6. Adjust the Box collider so it fills the bounderies of the room.
+The bounderies must not go past the AreaGateways you have created, and if models are past the AreaGateways, ignore them, and ensure that the box collider rests on the AreaGateway.
-    - Copy the address of this scriptable object and paste it into the fakeViewAddress in the connection of the AreaData.
+7. In your Area JSON, copy the scale size of the box and use that to put it in the "Area Bounds" of the Area JSON.
-- Remove the prefab from the scene and open the scene again so it's clean.
-- Drag and drop the area prefab on the scene at the coordinates 0,0,0.
-- The prefab appears in red on the hierarchy.
-Next to its name, there should be a grey square, click on it.
-A popup should open and choose to unlock. (this is a security because importing the prefab changes it and we don’t want to apply those automatic changes on the real prefab)

-{: .note}
-When a prefab is red, it is locked, and cannot be edited.
-It may also lag if you try to edit any components while it is locked.
-To edit the prefab, click the “Unlock” button on the prefab in the hierarchy, and unlock it.
-When the prefab is saved, it will lock again.

-- Once unlocked, the prefab should appear normal on the scene.
-Select the root of the Area and click “Bake” for the NavMeshSurface.
-- Then apply all the overrides on the prefab.
-The prefab should re-appear red again (locked)
-- on the NavMeshSurface Component, click on the NavMeshData to find it in the project and move it to the area folder.
-- Clean the scene again and add the prefab (same as before)
-- Unlock the area prefab.
-- Create the Lighting Preset :
-On the folder of the prefab, Right click create lighting Data.
+8. You can now delete that box collider, as otherwise it could block the player apon entering the room, or any raycasts that will be cast.
+9. In the Area JSON, you must reference every AreaGateway, including each of their positions within the room.
+10. Now, make your Area a Prefab in the Area folder you created earlier.
+This room will now lock.
+Every edit in the scene (not prefab) will not work on the room unless you unlock the room (unlock button in the hierarchy) and override prefab once your change was complete.
+11. Create an Addressable Asset (see [Addressables Documentation][AddressableAssets]) and place your Area on to your new Addressable.
+Name it something that fits, add the "Windows" (or Android for Nomad) and "Areas" Labels to it.
+12. Next, go to the "AreaTest" scene and place your room.
+Ensure that the room is placed at the origin (0,0,0).
+13. Select each AreaGateway again.
+Under it, on the AreaGateway component, click on the "BakeFakeViewData", it should create a FakeViewData file in your Area folder.
+Once complete, make that FakeViewData Addressable by placing it under either a new addressable packed assets, or the same one for the area you made.
+Name it something appropriate with the Windows/Android tag, and reference it in the Area JSON.
+Make sure that the fake view matches the doors you place them under, so that they show the correct fake view in play.
+After this, the room MAY lock itself, unlock it to keep editing.
+14. Under your parent gameObject, under the NavMeshSurface, change the "Include Layers" to "Default" and "LocomotionOnly", and for "Use Geometry", set it to "Physics Colliders".
+Then, press Bake.
+The room MAY lock itself, unlock it to keep editing.
+15. Once done, go to the top left of your Inspector while on the parent, and apply all changes.
+The room will lock itself.
+16. - Unlock your room to edit once more, and create a "Lighting Data" (Right Click > Create > ThunderRoad > Levels > Lighting Data)
-- Add the lighting data to the area lighting group in Area Prefab.
+17. Add the lighting data to this component, such as the directional light direction, fog, light color, etc. Place this lighting data in the "Lighting Group" script you placed on the parent earlier.
-- Change the lighting data so it match your needs.
-- Open the lightmap window (Window/Rendering/Lighting).
-Open BakedLightmap tab and bake the lightmap (generate lighting).
+18. Open the Lighting window (Window > Rendering > Lighting).
+You now will bake your room.
-- After the baking, select the area in the scene.
-On the component LightingGroup, right-click and select “UpdateReferencesAndSaveAlll”.
+19. Once the baking is complete, select the Area in your scene again.
+On the LightingGroup, right click it and select "UpdateReferencesAndSaveAll".
 ![UpdateReferencesAndSaveAll][UpdateReferences]

-- Apply all the changes to the prefab.
+20. Apply all the changes to the prefab.
 The Area should be locked again.
-- The Area should be ready to use 🙂
+21. Go to the Area JSON, ensure that all of the references are correct and positions/scales of the room and its' gateways are correct.
+"IsUnique" ensures thatr your room can only spawn once in a run, while "allowedRotation" allows different rotations of the room.
+You should set it to allow 4 rotations (Front, Back, Left, Right).
-- You can now add the AreaData to Area Tables, and be able to spawn it inside Dungeons.
+22. You can now add your Area to the AreaTables, to allow your room to spawn

+{: .important}
+Don’t forget to add a PlayerSpawner in your Room.
+This is a requirement for if your room is a "Start" room, or if you want to debug your Area.
+See [Player Spawner][PlayerSpawner].

+{: .note}
+If your room is an "End" room, you'll want a way to get back home.
+You can do this utilising an [EventLoadLevel][EventLoadLevel] and any sort of Event (e.g. [Zone][Zone])

 [AreaGateway]: {{ site.baseurl }}{% link Components/ThunderRoad/Areas/AreaGateway.md %}
+[AreaLightingGroupLiteMemoryToggle]: {{ site.baseurl }}{% link Components/ThunderRoad/Areas/AreaLightingGroupLiteMemoryToggle.md %}
+[ItemSpawnerLimiter]: {{ site.baseurl }}{% link Components/ThunderRoad/Areas/ItemSpawnerLimiter.md %}
+[LightingGroup]: {{ site.baseurl }}{% link Components/ThunderRoad/Areas/LightingGroup.md %}
 [Area]: {{ site.baseurl }}{% link Components/ThunderRoad/Areas/Area.md %}
+[Zone]: {{ site.baseurl }}{% link Components/ThunderRoad/Levels/Zone.md %}
 [PlayerSpawner]: {{ site.baseurl }}{% link Components/ThunderRoad/Levels/PlayerSpawner.md %}
 [CreatingConnections]: {{ site.baseurl }}{% link Components/Guides/Areas/Connections.md %}
 [UpdateReferences]: {{ site.baseurl }}/assets/components/Guides/Areas/UpdateReferences.png